 An invention is non-obvious if when comparing the invention to other previously patented inventions, it doesn’t provide the same type of support or disclose the same type of information as in other inventions.
 This specific criterion is one of the most important items when considering patentability of an invention.
 It also helps to identify what type of competition would be out there for such an invention.

 The invention must be new, and not already in existence.
 This includes any inventions that were previously patented, whether the invention is identical or very similar in nature.
 It is also important to keep in mind that if the invention is being used, you may run into a problem.
 If that invention is being used but has no patent protection, it still has common law protection.
 But, if you submit your patent application for the same invention, you may be successful in obtaining patent protection, as the other inventor should have patented his or her invention to obtain full protection rights over the invention.

 Lastly, the invention must be useful, meaning that it must have a purpose.
 This is probably the most easily understand factor, as the invention must have a use, whether it be to assist in some sort of problem or benefit the user in some way.

 If you need help learning more about drug patents, or if you need assistance applying for a drug patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.